wp-plugins/toolbar-removal-completely-disable/readme.txt

  * [Header and Footer Log](http://wordpress.org/plugins/wp-header-footer-log/) Only For Developers (and advanced users) == Installation ==
 = Before Installation =
-Before install this plugin, on WordPress 3.1+ (or later) is reccomended, but is not needed, to unflag all User -> Personal Options -> Show Admin Bar -> when viewing site -> in DashBoard

-Before install this plugin, on WordPress 3.3+ (or later) is reccomended, but is not needed, to unflag all User -> Personal Options -> ToolBar -> Show ToolBar when viewing site
+before install this plugin, is reccomended, but is not needed, to unflag -> personal options -> show admin bar/toolbar -> when viewing site/on dashboard

 = How to install ToolBar Removal (manual) =
 1. Download ToolBar Removal.
 2. Upload it into your plugins directory from Plugin Add Feature or FTP.